frahik/IBCF.MTME/README.md

 <h2 id="news">

-News of this version (1.3.1)
+News of this version (1.3.2)

 </h2>

-  - New function is added `IBCF.Data()`, this function could help to construct your dataset.
   - `IBCF.Years()` now has `colID` parameter to select the identifiers of the observations.
-  - `CV.RandomPart()` function it’s compatible with `IBCF.Data()`
-    objects.
-  - Fixed a minor bug caused by the sequence in a for cycle.
+  - Fixed a bug caused by the sequence in a for cycle.

 See the last updates in [NEWS](NEWS.md).